-Since earning a Seattle Young Artists Festival Medal in 2005, violinist Marié Rossano has appeared as guest soloist with the Seattle Symphony and Utah Symphony, and over a dozen of the Pacific Northwest’s leading orchestras including the Northwest Sinfonietta and Seattle Philharmonic.
-She has gained further recognition as National Winner of the 2008 MTNA Junior Strings Competition, and as First Laureate of the 2010 Stradivarius International Violin Competition.
+Since earning a Seattle Young Artists Festival Medal in 2005, violinist Marié Rossano has appeared as guest soloist with the Seattle Symphony, Utah Symphony, and over a dozen of the Pacific Northwest’s leading orchestras.
+She has gained further recognition as National Winner of the 2008 MTNA Junior String Competition, and as First Laureate of the 2010 Stradivarius International Violin Competition.

 Marié enjoyed the unique experience of performing on the 1715 “Baron Knoop” Stradivarius violin from the Fulton Collection in the 2010 documentary “Violin Masters: Two Gentlemen of Cremona.”
 In past summers, Marié has performed at the Strings Music Festival at the invitation of Andrés Cárdenes, Deer Valley Music Festival, Methow Valley Chamber Music Festival, and Seattle Chamber Music Society Summer Festival at the invitation of Toby Saks in 2007 and James Ehnes in 2012.

 Marié studies at the Curtis Institute of Music as a student of Ida Kavafian.
 A native of Seattle, Marié previously studied with Simon James, piano collaborator Hiro David, and Brian Lewis.
 Marié studied at the Brian Lewis Young Artists Program over several summers, and has frequently performed at the Juilliard School’s Starling-DeLay Violin Symposium.
 Marié has participated in master classes given by James Ehnes, Leonidas Kavakos, Vadim Repin, and Kyoko Takezawa.